larsvancutsem/edgarMINER/README.md

 # edgarMINER
-R interface for the EDGAR Full Text Search
+R interface for the SEC's EDGAR Full Text Search